 Where do I set up the configuration server?

-You need a single highly available on-premises VMware VM for the configuration server.
-For physical server disaster recovery, you can install the configuration server on a physical machine.
+You need a single, highly available, on-premises VMware VM for the configuration server.
+For physical server disaster recovery, install the configuration server on a physical machine.

 What do I need for the configuration server?